 Once you have your niche, it’s time to choose your products.
-The options that all markets have are almost inexhaustible and the competition is high, even within the niche you are specializing in !
+The options that all markets have are almost inexhaustible and the competition is high, even within the niche you are specializing in!

 Don’t stretch yourself thin in the inception of your business by offering too many options.
 The best way to grab attention, especially in the online business is to get really precise and perfect to the smallest details in what you are offering.
-It’s always better to have a less variations with great down-to-the-last strand customizable options than a lot of options with little to no specialisation.
+It’s always better to have fewer variations with great down-to-the-last strand customizable options than a lot of options with little to no specialisation.
 This helps in brand identity, which is especially important for any niche business.
-Before we get into setting up the business store, first let’s see just what is a Facebook store?
+Before we get into setting up the business store, first let’s see just what is a Facebook Store?

 ‘A Facebook store is a Facebook business page tab application where potential customers can purchase products directly on your Facebook Store’.
-This feature allows the potential customers to browse, share and purchase your products without having to leave their Facebook window.
+This feature allows potential customers to browse, share and purchase your products without having to leave their Facebook window.
 And to set up a Facebook shop page you need a Facebook business page and have it linked to a Valid Bank Account.

-So, to answer your question - how to setup a store on Facebook for your Online business?
+So, to answer your question – how to set up a store on Facebook for your Online Business?

 1. Configuring the Shop page in your Facebook Business Page & Setting up your Shop details

-In order to get started, locate the ‘Shop’ tab on the left of your brands’ Facebook Business Page (ensure you have the admin privileges) and click on it to setup your shop details.
+In order to get started, locate the ‘Shop’ tab on the left of your brands’ Facebook Business Page (ensure you have the admin privileges) and click on it to set up your shop details.